Database Design Tool

 The Solution

-A Platform That Teaches While Users Build
+A Visual Builder That Teaches While It Builds

 Auto Schema Detection